dlhaar/dlhaar/README.md

 # Deborah Haar

-I'm a junior data analyst with a background (PhD) in philosophy of science interested in :electron: energy  and 🚲 transportation issues.
+I'm a junior data analyst with a background (PhD) in philosophy of science and am interested in :electron: energy  and 🚲 transportation issues.
 I have experience in the Tech and Manufacturing sectors building data pipelines, conducting exploratory data analysis, statistical analysis, building machine learning models and visualizing with Tableau.

 - 🔭 I’m currently working on an exploratory data analysis of the Kaggle Superstore data set
 - 🌱 I’m currently learning forecasting for operations analytics and business German